 The widespread use of high-volume, slick-water horizontal hydraulic fracturing (fracking) is a relatively new technological process for oil and gas extraction.
-More research and long-term assessment is needed to fully understand the impacts of the processes involved in fracking.
-This list resources is not intended to be comprehensive and will be updated on occasion.
+More research and long-term assessment is needed to more fully understand the potential impacts that could occur from the multiple steps involved in the entire oil and gas extraction life cycle, of which fracking is one prominent step.
+This list of resources is not intended to be exhaustive and will be updated on occasion.

 Background Information and Reports